-MLD 502 Culture, Creativity and Leadership (3)
+MLD 502 Culture, Creativity, and Leadership (3)

-Explores the interaction of culture, creativity and the arts of leadership.
+Explores the interaction of culture, creativity, and the art of leadership.
 Students will examine creative leaders throughout history from a wide variety of cultures and organizational settings.
 Students will explore their own creativity and its potential impact on their ability to "think outside the box" and enhance their unique relationship style.